Three Days of Rain: Broadway

-Arguably the most famous production to date was on Broadway, with Julia Roberts making her stage debut.
+Opening in April 2006 at the Bernard B. Jacobs Theatre, Julia Roberts, in her stage debut, co-starred with Paul Rudd and Bradley Cooper.
 Ben Brantley, The New York Times reviewer wrote: "And though Ms. Roberts gives a genuinely humble performance, there is no way that this show is not going to be all about Julia."

-Opening in April 2006 at the Bernard B. Jacobs Theatre, Roberts co-starred with Paul Rudd and Bradley Cooper.
 Although it may have been the most eagerly awaited show of the Broadway season in the popular press, it met with poor response from theatrical reviewers and closed as scheduled in June 2006.
 The New York Times reviewer summed up the experience: "Some movie fans may have the same fear about seeing Ms. Roberts in the flesh.
 They shouldn't.
 She looks every inch the magnetic (if theatrically challenged) movie star.
 Fans of Mr. Greenberg, on the other hand, should definitely stay home."

+A revival will occur in February 2027, starring David Corenswet as Walker/Ned, François Arnaud as Pip/Theo and Yvonne Strahovski as Nan/Lina.